Meet our team

 As a community science manager, Miguel promotes and creates community science projects, and recruits and trains participants.
 Miguel utilizes his mammal research background by conducting urban mammal research in L.A. and co-leads the museum’s Southern California Squirrel Survey.
 Miguel continues to work, locally and internationally, on carnivore and bat research, including a jaguar project in Nicaragua.

-He holds a bachelor’s degree in Environmental Studies from the University of Southern California, and a M.S. in Ecology from the UC Davis.
+He holds a bachelor’s degree in Environmental Studies from the University of Southern California, and an M.S. in Ecology from UC Davis.

-Liliana is a Community Science Coordinator at the Natural History Museum of Los Angeles County.
+Liliana is a Community Science Coordinator at the Natural History Museum of Los Angeles County (NHMLAC).
 She also works as an Older Youth Leader in Compton, CA where she serves students by creating workshops based on their interests and where developing skills can be supported in a safe space.
-She holds degrees in Earth System Science and Chicane/Latine Studies from University of California Irvine and is passionate about working at the intersection of the environment and community.
-Prior to joining NHM she provided care and resources to unaccompanied youth coming to the United States from Central America and worked with high school youth in Anaheim on food production and food insecurity issues at Magnolia Agriscience Community Center.
+She holds degrees in Earth System Science and Chicane/Latine Studies from UC Irvine and is passionate about working at the intersection of the environment and community.
+Prior to joining NHMLAC, she provided care and resources to unaccompanied youth coming to the United States from Central America and worked with high school youth in Anaheim on food production and food insecurity issues at Magnolia Agriscience Community Center.
 At NHMLAC, she works with her team on projects such as SnailBlitz and the Bat Roost Counts, where her background supports her work in broadening access in community science to Spanish-speaking communities.